-This project guide has no legal status and cannot be used as an official interpretation of the various codes and regulations currently in effect.
-Users are advised to contact Building Standards for assistance, as the City of Saskatoon accepts no responsibility for persons relying solely on this information.
+This pamphlet has no legal status and cannot be used as an official interpretation of the various codes and regulations currently in effect.
+Users are advised to contact Building Standards for assistance, as the City of Saskatoon accepts no responsibility to persons relying solely on this information.